Practical implementation of Toffoli-based qubit rotation: Experimental setup for a tomographic experiment

 \section{Experimental setup for a tomographic experiment}

 The intent behind our experiment is two-fold.
-Our primary concern is verifying theoretical predictions as to the behavior of our algorithm by comparing them to experimental outcomes.
+Our primary concern is verifying theoretical predictions as to the behavior of our algorithm by comparing them with experimental outcomes.
 Also, we should like some estimation of our algorithm's performance under various noise levels.

 To achieve this, we reconstruct the actual channel implemented by the algorithm using quantum tomography.
 There are two stages to this.
 In the first stage, quantum state tomography is applied to estimate the outcome when the channel our algorithm implements acts on a number of basis states \cite{Altepeter2004}.
 In the second stage, these estimates are used to reconstruct the channel in question via quantum process tomography \cite{Chuang1997}.
-The reconstructed channel may then be compared to a target unitary.
-When the $R_{\theta^*}$ rotation was applied, we compare against the $T$ gate: All circuits in this experiment were constructed (i.e. had comparison constant $k$ deduced) using $\theta = \tfrac{\pi}{4}$.
-For this reason, we denote the $R_{\theta^*}$ rotation by $T^*$.
-The case of $T^*$ not being applied shall be referred to as applying a $Z^*$ rotation, in which case comparison is made against the $Z$ gate.
-Our means of this comparison will be that of Process Fidelity (PF) \cite{Nielsen2002}.
+The reconstructed channel may then be compared with a target unitary.